 A Forward Air Controller, often referred to as a FAC, is a specially trained and qualified pilot.
 The FAC flys his aircraft in the immediate area of friendly ground forces for the support purposes of reconnaissance and delivery of air ordinance when requested by ground commanders.
 Just about any type aircraft can be used for FAC operations.
-However, the Night Rustic FACs were given the Cessna O-2A, the civilian version of which was the Skymaster 337 (see O-2 picture on the home page).
+However, the Night Rustic FACs were given the military Cessna O-2A, the civilian version of which was the Cessna Skymaster 337 (see O-2A picture on the home page).

-The night FAC was the O-2 aircraft commander and directed each fighter’s ordinance drops, adjusting the target from each previously dropped bomb.
-From time to time, the FAC would fire one of seven carried 2.75” folding fin White Phosphorus rockets from his O-2 onto the target for marking purposes to the jet fighters.
+The night FAC was the O-2A aircraft commander and directed each fighter’s ordinance drops, adjusting the target from each previously dropped bomb.
+From time to time, the FAC would fire one of seven carried 2.75” folding fin White Phosphorus rockets from his O-2A onto the target for marking purposes to the jet fighters.
 Upon striking the ground, the “Willy Pete” (nickname) rocket would produce a puff of smoke from the burning phosphorus and the FAC would then instruct the fighters to “Hit my smoke” with their bombs or machine guns.
 As on-scene battle commander, the FAC had to give clearance to each fighter for each bomb delivery or strafing run.
 That command to the fighter pilots was “Cleared in hot”, meaning they were approved to expend their ordinance precisely as directed by the FAC.

-What is a Rustic?
+What is a Night Rustic?

-The call sign for the FAC mission over Cambodia was assigned as “Rustic” and since a different aircraft and different Rustic pilot group flew our area of operation in the daytime, our group became known as the Night Rustics.
+The call sign for our squadron flying the FAC mission over Cambodia was assigned as “Rustic” and because a different aircraft (OV-10A) and different Rustic pilot group flew our area of operation in the daytime, and that aircraft was not suitable for night fighting, our group flying the O-2A became known as the Night Rustics.